CrazyEntheos/entheos-ui/README.md

 # What is this code

-This code is to develop a user interface for a fashion website to sells clothes.
+This code is to develop a user interface for a fashion website to sell clothes.

 # What are the technologies used